Texas and Florida, Defying CDC Guidance, Aren't Prioritizing Vaccination of Farmworkers - During the pandemic, farmworkers who keep food on grocery store shelves have had to choose between risking their lives and keeping their jobs.

-Category: World Hits: 4Editor's Note: This article was originally published on the Midwest Center for Investigative Reporting.
+Category: World Hits: 7Editor's Note: This article was originally published on the Midwest Center for Investigative Reporting.

 Despite Centers for Disease Control recommendations, a few states with large farmworker populations have not prioritized Covid-19 vaccinations for farmworkers.